The diversity of Dominican tourism

 Amber and larimar jewelry

-Miners extract these semi-precious stones from northern mountains, which artisans polish into unique blue and gold accessories found in boutiques.
+Miners extract these semi-precious stones from northern mountains.
+Artisans polish them into unique accessories found in local souvenir shops.

 Premium cigars and tobacco

-Fertile soils yield high-quality leaves rolled by hand in factories where visitors can observe the meticulous fermentation and aging process.
+Fertile soils yield high-quality leaves hand-rolled in factories.
+Factory tours let visitors observe the fermentation and aging process.

 Cacao and organic coffee

-Local plantations harvest beans that transform into rich chocolate and aromatic brews, reflecting the country’s strong agricultural heritage and export quality.
+Local plantations harvest beans for rich chocolate and aromatic brews.
+These fair-trade products reflect the agricultural heritage and export quality.